ory/hydra/docs/oauth2.md

 * `openid`: Include this scope if you wish to perform an OpenID Connect request.

 To manage ORY Hydra, various scopes are required.
 A complete list is available [here](http://docs.hydra13.apiary.io/#authentication/oauth2).

+Please be aware that any OAuth2 client requesting a set of scopes must also be allowed to request said scopes.
+You can define the allowed scopes using the OAuth2 client REST API.

 ### Scope strategy